openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 group cannot read or add to the posts, responses, or comments contributed by the members of another cohort group.

-If you want your content-specific discussion topics to remain cohorted, you do not need to take any further action.
-However, you can change some or all content-specific discussions so that they are unified and accessible to all students, regardless of cohort.
+After you add a content-specific discussion topic, if you want it to remain cohorted, you do not need to take any further action.
+However, if you want it to be accessible to all students regardless of cohort, you can configure it so that it is unified instead.

+For example, in a unit that is accessible to all students, you add a discussion component.
+You want this content-specific discussion topic also to be accessible to all students, therefore you must change its default configuration.

 For more information about content-specific discussion topics, see :ref:`Organizing_discussions`.
-For information about configuring content- specific discussion topics for cohorts, see  :ref: `Configure ContentSpecific Discussion Topics`.
+For information about configuring content- specific discussion topics, see :ref: `Configure ContentSpecific Discussion Topics`.

 .. _Options for Assigning Students to Cohorts: